ifrguy/NHWG-MIMS/README.md

 # NHWG-MIMS
-## New Hampshire Wing Member Info Management System
+## NHWG Member Info Management System
 ## (WARNING THIS IS UNDER DEVELOPMENT)

 Author: Capt Marshall Giguere

-MIMS is intended to synchronize member accounts between National database and Wing accounts.
+MIMS is intended to synchronize member accounts between National database and Wing accounts with the Google G-Suite platform.
 Provides the following functions: Add new members, remove members no longer found on National rolls, Suspend expired member accounts until they either fall off the rolls, or renew.
 MIMS scans the National database and emits batch jobs to perform it's various tasks.
 MIMS is intended to be platform agnostic although it is designed primarily with Linux in mind.

 #### Requirements:
 * O/S: Linux, Windows 7 or above*